 - Pets Plus Us

-- CAA Pet Insurance
+- OVMA Pet Insurance

-Petplan is one of the leading pet insurance providers in North America and offers pet health coverage in Canada and the United States.
+Fetch by the Dodo (formerly Petplan) is one of the leading pet insurance providers in North America and offers pet health coverage in Canada and the United States.

 It was founded in 2003.
 In 2020, the insurer partnered with The Dodo, a popular animal media brand.